Scientists in India

 Prasanta Chandra Mahalanobis

-Also, His extraordinary techniques that were used in random sampling to calculate crop yields and land acres have had a life-long impact on statistical methods.
+• He used random sampling techniques to calculate crop yields and measure land acreage, making a lasting impact on statistical methods in agriculture.

 Notable Awards: